spookylukey/signupto/CONTRIBUTING.rst

 Write tests
 ~~~~~~~~~~~

-There are no tests yet, and they are a bit tricky to do, as this is a thin
+There are no tests yet, and they are a bit tricky to do, as you really have to
-wrapper around drest, and you really have to test a client library like this
+test a client library like this against the actual web service, which has no
-against the actual web service, which has no sandbox.
-Testing strategies will
+sandbox.
+Testing strategies will probably depend on how well ``requests`` can be
-probably depend on how well httplib2 can be mocked out.
+mocked out.

 Write documentation